realkemon/home/pages/etl_frostbite.md

 <a href="https://github.com/realkemon/home/tree/master/maps">> DOWNLOAD <</a>

 ### Credits
 This is not my own map.
-It is a visual overhaul of an existing map created by **Moonkey**.
+It is a faithful overhaul of an existing map created by **Moonkey**.
 <br>
 They still hold all the rights to the map design and original idea and I do not claim ownership of it.